E-commerce

 What is a good conversion rate?

-It depends on the sector, basket size, channel, and country.
-Compare yourself to your segmented history and sector benchmarks (Shopify), not to an anonymous forum average.
+It depends on the industry, basket, channel, and country.
+Compare yourself with your segmented history and industry benchmarks (Shopify), not with an anonymous forum average.

-Prioritize the environment where your sessions and revenue are currently concentrated, keeping in mind that many campaigns drive mobile traffic.
+Prioritize the environment where most of your sessions and revenue are concentrated today, bearing in mind that many campaigns bring mobile traffic.

 Do email pop-ups help?

-They can grow your database, but also harm the experience: measure their impact on sales and respect consent (GDPR).
+They can grow your list, but also hurt the experience: measure their impact on sales and respect consent (GDPR).

 How long should a test run?